EducationI have recently completed a BMath degree in Applied Mathematics from the University of Waterloo.

-Worked with Luv2Tutor in the GTA tutoring secondary school mathematics, biology, chemistry and physics.
-Also tutored first year post-secondary calculus and biology.
+Worked with Luv2Tutor and Oxford Learning in the GTA tutoring secondary school mathematics, biology, chemistry and physics.
+Also tutored post-secondary calculus and biology.

 Since moving to the Kitchener-Waterloo area, I've been tutoring mainly secondary level and post-secondary level Math and Physics.